 Where Research Meets Reality

-Our center has also served as an International United Nations Educational, Scientific, and Cultural Organizations (UNESCO)/ International Centers for Technical and Vocational Education and Training Center (UNEVOC) since 2006.
-Our work has influenced areas such as human-trafficking; school, family, and community partnerships; and adult education.
-Throughout our work, we have impacted the lives of families, children, and youth; immigrants; special needs populations; and various professional groups (e.g., students, teachers, managers, and technicians).
+CETE’s work has influenced areas such as human trafficking; school, family, and community partnerships; and adult education.
+CETE’s work has impacted the lives of families, children, and youth; immigrants; special needs populations; and various professional groups (e.g., students, teachers, managers, and technicians).

 The Center on Education and Training for Employment’s Translational Research approach as described in Common Models and Sub-Processes Inherent to Translational Research: Public Health Examples of Science for the Public Good.
 Journal of Community Engagement and Scholarship, 13(2).